LincolnUniLTL/AlmEZ/README.md

 *Authorisation* is determined using another Alma web service API, ["Get user details"](https://developers.exlibrisgroup.com/alma/apis/users/GET/gwPcGly021r0XQMGAttqcPPFoLNxBoEZSZhrICr+9So=/0aa8d36f-53d6-48ff-8996-485b90b103e4).
 This is a RESTful web service.

 The script returns no response body on failure to authenticate, which seems to be sufficient for EZproxy to fail the login.
-If no groups are matched for the user, the second line is simply "ezproxy_group=" rather than nothing.
+If no groups are matched for the user, the second line is simply `ezproxy_group=` rather than nothing.
 This seems to prevent EZproxy from allowing full access rights, though it is not specifically documented by OCLC.

 ## Requirements